spondonsarma/ALF_2.5_Personal/README.md

 ## CONFIGURATION FOR COMPILATION ##
 **setenv.sh**   sets the default set of envorinment variables.
 Do not change  this since this default set of  environment variables is required for the tests to run adequaltely.

+**configureHPC.sh**  It is recommended to use this script to set the environment variables.
+Type ./configureHPC.sh to  browse through a list of options.

 The full compilation is done from the **Makefile**.
 Your compilation options should be inserted here.

 ## FILES AND DIRECTORIES ##